worldviewer/fiskkit-scraper/README.md

 ## Output

-The main boby of the article written to a text file
+The main body of the article written to a text file

 ## Constraints